AsaelFernandez/RayTracer/README.md

 # RayTracer
-Raytracer from scratch developed by my self and some help from my teacher.
+Raytracer from scratch developed by my self using Java, Object Oriented Programing and threads.